jakeberg/resume/tech_lead_assessment.md

 ### Deployment, Scaling, and Management of Containerized Applications
 **Maestro - Study Orchestration**
-- Deployed containerized applications and Temporal workflows using OpenShift, ensuring rapid scaling for changing trial requirements.
+- Deployed containerized applications and Temporal workflows using OpenShift, ensuring rapid scaling.
-- Monitored and auto-scaled Kubernetes pods based on workflow execution metrics, improving resource utilization.
+- Utilized KCL(Kinesis Client Library) with Kinesis Streams to process streaming data reliably at scale and manage sharding.

-**LillyDev SRE Responsibilities & IMS**
+** Heroku IMS **
 - Migrated enterprise React applications to ECS with automated pipelines for CI/CD using GitHub Actions.
-- Scaled ECS services for high availability during SASS inventory updates, reducing downtime by 30%.
+- Used Lambda API and Dataloader for cached querying to SQL database.

-**Lilly Trial Guide**
+** SRE Resposibilities **
-- Migrated the application stack to Next.js and containerized it for deployment to Heroku, streamlining performance and scaling processes.
+- Deployed and managed mutliple containerized application that managed multiple SASS products that Client was using.
+Utilized health checks and rolling updates to ensure system stability

 ---